EEHMD-database/EEHMD_v1/README.md

 # EEHMD_v1
-1st version of the EEHMD database and associated ROS code to read the data
+1st version of the EEHMD database and associated ROS code

 ## Description